Visiting Ostia Antica from Rome

 - The open-air amphitheater will surprise you!

-- The Corporations Square: this is the commercial epicenter with mosaics of the different guilds.
+- The Piazza delle Corporations: this is the commercial epicenter with mosaics of the various guilds.

 - 18 temples dedicated to the Persian god Mithras.